Computing Internships

 How can I prepare for interviews?

-To prepare for your interview we recommend that you utilise the resources on the ANU Careers website including InterviewStream the video interview simulation software that you can use to practice your interview skills.
+To prepare for your interview we recommend that you use the resources on the ANU Careers website, including InterviewPrep - Practice: Sign In/Sign Up that you can use to practice your interview skills.